Gina Young: Film

+Other projects

-Young is also the creator of the popular SORORITY performance salon which has been presented by the Hammer Museum in Los Angeles, and the conceptual project Feminist Acting Class, which has been presented by the Women's Center for Creative Work.
+Young is the creator of SORORITY, a salon for new short performance works by women, trans, nonbinary and queer performing artists, which has presented hundreds of Los Angeles artists at venues including the Hammer Museum.
+She is also the creator of the conceptual project Feminist Acting Class, which has been presented by the Women's Center for Creative Work, and aims to undo systemic bias and teach acting from an intersectional feminist methodology.
 Academic Daisy Marsden says, "Young challenges the traditional, hierarchical structure of a learning environment and challenges conventional notions of gender, drawing attention to the oppressive structures in place."

-Young's project BUTCH BALLET, presented by REDCAT in the Summer of 2017, is a groundbreaking movement-theater piece created for and with a cast of butch women, trans men and gender nonconforming performers from diverse backgrounds.